mrshawn191/aws-lambda-twilio/README.md

 The front-end application is hosted in heroku and is connected to the aws lambda function through the api gateway.

-The link to the application is here - [Twilio-client-example](https://github.com/mrshawn191/serverless-twilio-example)
+The link to the demo live is here - [Live demonstration](https://github.com/mrshawn191/serverless-twilio-example)

 ## Dependencies used